ranjeettr/SenderDataProcessing/README.md

 =============
 1. To build this, download and install g++, CMake and make
 2. Once you copy/checkout this code, run "make" in the top level directory
-3. After running make, the binary processmessages will deployed in the build directory
+3. After running make, the binary "processmessages" and libbuffer.a, libreceiver.a and libsender.a will be deployed in the build directory
 4. Go to build directory
 5. Execute the binary as ./processmessages
 6. In order to delete the build artifactories, run "make clean"